xray-imaging/2bm-docs/docs/source/ops/item_090.rst

 | Pt          |      2.657           |
 +-------------+----------------------+

-This mirror and mirror tank will be replaced as specified in the `Mirror Retrofit <https://anl.box.com/s/m3m0j77m081az932ae4lqrbz4lgebw4u>`_ document.
+Mirror reference documents:

+The original mirror installed at 2-BM (M1) will be replaced post APS-U with a new mirror (APS-U-M1) below we capture all associated docuemnts.

+    #.
+M1 to APS-U-M1 `Retrofit <https://anl.box.com/s/m3m0j77m081az932ae4lqrbz4lgebw4u>`_
+    #. `Metrology <https://anl.box.com/s/2ki5fhawdckqkdjkzxjrudjmqkpllpkc>`_ on the original M1

 DMM Multi-layer